jasonabanico/banicocms/README.md

-# Banico is a lean modular content engine for building content, collaboration, and community platforms.
+# Banico is a lean modular content management framework (CMF) for building content, collaboration, and community platforms.
 Built with ASP.Net Core, Angular, and Bootstrap.

 http://banico.org